Pre Orders Available Now – Will be ready from late April Onwards

 Carniolan bees are fantastic to work with they build up very quickly in the spring and overwinter brilliantly as they manage stores very efficiently.

-Our queens are produced in the UK, they are bred from a high quality breeder queen.
+Our queens are produced in the UK, they are bred from high quality breeder queens.
 Virgin queens are a cheaper option than mated queens.
-They are useful for introducing to a colony where you are not completely sure of the queenright status as more often more readily accepted by the bees.
+They are useful for introducing to a colony where you are not completely sure of the queenright status as they are often more readily accepted by the bees.

-Available Early May – August, they will be posted out on a Monday morning having hatched on Sunday.
-Please select the week you would like them to be sent out.
+Available Late April – August, they will be posted out on a Tuesday morning having hatched on Monday.

 They will be sent out in a queen cage with several attendants, they will be colour marked for year.
 Once introduced, leave the hive alone for 3 weeks before going back to check for signs of egg laying